 #3.
 Brevo (formerly Sendinblue)

-Originally a transactional email service, Brevo has evolved into a complete newsletter tool offering advanced marketing automation, at a surprisingly affordable price.
 There’s even a free plan that gives you access to its automations, allowing you to send up to 300 emails a day.

 Video review